Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 <img src="../uploads/browndust-2-row-formation-sample-1.jpg">

-If you can see from this example, all the top tier defensive and support units that I listd above are used.
-This deck will likely start with Ceres → Benaca → Eliza.
+If you can see from this example, all the top tier defensive and support units that I listed above are used.
+This deck is likely start with Ceres → Benaca → Eliza.

 ---